Mittal-Analytics/co-analyst/README.md

 ```

 Currently, only extracting data from a Balance Sheet is supported
-where it is on a single page and is the only thing in that page.
+where it is on a single page.